MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

   - `inline method` to call `PerformanceCalculator` new method instead of the `volumeCreditsFor delegated method`
   - replace `PerformanceCalculator` at `StatementData` with a factory function
   - create `TragedyCalculator` and `ComedyCalculator` subclasses and instantiate them at the new `factory method`
+  - `replace conditional with polymorphism`
+    - move calculation of amounts for `tragedy` to `TragedyCalculator`